 The caregiver may change but the routine is the same and this helps the twins adjust to your absence.

 Bedtime routines are so familiar that they are predictable.
 Your twins will learn what is next and will start to take that next step without prompting.
 The established routine sets your twins up to help themselves be self sufficient.

 Bedtime can be a time of anxiety as you leave your twins alone in the dark.
 They might want you to stay with them or comfort them.
 The joy of the bedtime routine with your twins is that they become comfortable with what is happening because they’ve done it every night as long as they can remember.
 Even when one twin is restless, the other will still likely follow the routine and this will help you juggle any bedtime surprises you need to handle as a parent.

 Try to establish the routine you’d be happy with for the long term.
 Once bedtime routines are set, it will be harder (but not impossible) to change later.

-Picture by Jill M.
+Picture by Gareth Saunders.

 Need more help sleep training your twins?
 Check out this step-by-step guide to sleep training twins from fellow parent of twins, Nina Garcia: